A Horseshoe mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging: Thin-section microscopy: experimental setup, pre-processing pipeline, and preliminary results

-\bch In a typical analysis, neuroscientists would consider a standard two-sided Welch t-test to detect differential activation of brain regions, comparing the average $\tilde{r}$ baseline vs. light-exposed expression values in each region. \ech In the following, we show how this could be sub-optimal for flagging important regions of interest for the investigators.
+In a typical analysis, neuroscientists would consider a standard two-sided Welch t-test to detect differential activation of brain regions, comparing the averages of the vector $\tilde{\bm{r}}_i=\left(r_{1,i},\ldots,r_{m_i,i}\right)$ under the baseline vs. light-exposed conditions.
+In the following, we show how how this typical approach may fail to identify important regions of interest.
 We obtain the t-statistics $\bm{t}=\{t_i\}_{i=1}^{n}$, the degrees of freedom estimated by the Welch–Satterthwaite equation $\bm{d}=\{d_i\}_{i=1}^{n}$, and the corresponding p-values $\bm{p}=\{p_i\}_{i=1}^{n}$ for each brain region.
 The p-values are post-processed following \citet[BH, ][]{Benjamini1995} and thresholded at 5\% to detect the activated regions.
 This result provides a first benchmark for later comparisons.
-We also employ Efron’s empirical Bayes two-group model \citep[lFDR, ][]{Efron2007}.
-To do so, we first transform the t-statistics to z-scores: $z_i = \Phi^{-1} \left( F_{T_{d_i}} (t_i)\right) \: \forall i$, where $\Phi$ and $F_{T_{d}}$ denotes the c.d.f. of the standard normal distribution and a Student-t distribution with $d$ degrees of freedom, respectively.
+We also use Efron’s empirical Bayes two-group model \citep{Efron2007}: local false discover rate (lFDR).
+To do so, we first transform the t-statistics to z-scores: $z_i = \Phi^{-1} \left( F_{T_{d_i}} (t_i)\right) \: \forall i$, where $\Phi$ and $F_{T_{d}}$ denotes the cumulative distribution function (c.d.f.) of the standard normal distribution and a Student-t distribution with $d$ degrees of freedom, respectively.
 Then, we threshold the resulting local false discovery rate at 0.20, as suggested in the literature.